Venkatarao99/myproj/README.md

-Hello welcome to git
+Welcome to git
-hello
+good day